wandb/docs/docs/guides/hosting/audit-logging.md

 # Audit logs
 Use W&B Server audit logs to track user activity within your teams, and to conform to your enterprise governance requirements.
-If you've a **Self-managed** W&B Server deployment, or use the [secure storage connector (BYOB)](./secure-storage-connector.md) with your **Dedicated Cloud** deployment, JSON-formatted audit logs sync to your instance-level bucket every 10 minutes.
+If you have a **Self-managed** W&B Server deployment, or use the [secure storage connector (BYOB)](./secure-storage-connector.md) with your **Dedicated Cloud** deployment, JSON-formatted audit logs sync to your instance-level bucket every 10 minutes.
 Else when you have a **Dedicated Cloud** deployment without the secure storage connector (BYOB), [instance admins](./manage-users.md#instance-admins) can access audit logs using an API (see below).

 Whatever option you use to access the audit logs for your W&B server instance (using secure storage connector or the API), you can analyze those using your preferred tool, like [Pandas](https://pandas.pydata.org/docs/index.html), [Amazon Redshift](https://aws.amazon.com/redshift/), [Google BigQuery](https://cloud.google.com/bigquery), [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric), and more.
 For some of the third-party tools, you may first have to transform the JSON-formatted audit logs into a format relevant to the tool.
 Discussing such transformations is outside the scope of W&B documentation.